- Corporate and Business Organizations

 - The Honorable Leroy J. Contie, Jr., United States Court of Appeals for the Sixth Circuit, 1985-1987

 Bret is the managing partner of the Vorys Akron office and a member of the corporate group.
 His practice focuses primarily on representation of public and significant private companies, which he counsels regularly on a broad range of matters involving acquisitions, dispositions and other transactions, corporate governance, securities law compliance and reporting including executive compensation and disclosure issues, and public offerings of debt and equity securities.
-Bret is particularly experienced in representing public financial institutions, closely-held distribution companies and multi-generational family-owned businesses.
+Bret is particularly experienced in representing public financial institutions and multi-generational family-owned businesses.

 Career highlights include: